MonashMath/SCI1022/Unix-CLI.md

 ```
 $ grep Kingdom don_quixote.txt
-plains of Extremadura to pass over into the Kingdom of Portugal.
+plains of Estremadura to pass over into the Kingdom of Portugal.
 Barbary, and those of Granada Mudéjares; but in the Kingdom of Fez they
 ```